lzwjava/blog-source/_posts/2023-07-28-teach-things.md

 How she knows what is polite and what it is not?
 She has to meet the unpolite people or behaviors.
 So this is long stories.
 I have to say the life exprience is important.
 She should try a lot and explore a lot.

 After writing down this essay, I know I have done very poorly in these two years.
 I don't care much about my kid.
+I don't let her learn as much when she stays with me.
+I don't play with her just like her best friend.